Bechem1999/OSINT-AND-PASSIVE-RECONNAISANCE/README.md

 ---

-### ⚠️ Ethical Notice
+## 🔐 Ethical Considerations

-This project is intended strictly for **educational purposes and authorized laboratory environments**.
-Only domains, systems, and information that I am authorized to examine are used for testing.
+This project was conducted strictly for **educational and authorized cybersecurity training purposes**.

+The reconnaissance activities were limited to practice/laboratory targets.
+No attempt was made to:

+* Access unauthorized systems
+* Obtain private credentials
+* Attack external infrastructure
+* Exploit vulnerabilities
+* Conduct intrusive scanning
+* Interact with real users or employees

+The purpose of the exercise was to understand how publicly available information can be collected and how OSINT can contribute to cybersecurity reconnaissance

 ## 🚀 Conclusion